Kaporos/Deezpy/README.md

 After this, you can just download and run the script like any other Python script.

-Deezpy generates the download directories and files and a `settings.ini` file in the directory from where you run the script, so it is recommended to run Deezpy inside a new directory.
+Deezpy searches for a `deezpyrc` configuration file in the relevant config folder for your OS.
+If you have Windows, this is in `%APPDATA%`, for macOs and Linux, this is in `.config`.
+If it can't find a config file there, it searches the folder from where you run the script from.
+By default, Deezpy generates the download directories in the directory from where you run the script, so it is recommended to run Deezpy inside a new directory.
+You can change the downloadpath to a path outside the Deezpy folder by editing `deezpyrc`.
 Beyond these, no other config files or temporary files are created.

 ## Logging in
 Deezpy needs to login to Deezer to function properly.
 Upon the first start, Deezpy promps you to give a userToken.